-It’s pretty hard to believe that it was almost exactly a year ago (January 2015) that we were moving back into our home.
-One that had been a happy wee little bungalow and served us well for 5 years, before we took it all apart to create the larger family home of our dreams.
+Our happy wee little bungalow served us well for 5 years, before we took it all apart to create the larger family home of our dreams.

-Should we take a little step back in time and see where this room came from?
+Should we take a little step back in time and see where the kitchen came from?

 This was demo day.
 When our bungalow was about to be no longer (and Dan and I were having serious heart palpitations).
 Here is our blast from the past kitchen…